graydon/ivy-notes/markdown/transition relation.md

 The transition relation is then a conjunction of equations defining each post-state `Vi'` in terms of the pre-state variables `V1,...,Vn`.

-An action's verification condition is are formulated in terms of its transition relation.
+An action's [[verification condition]] is formulated in terms of its transition relation.